 Collection of Personal Information

-Before Catalyst stores your personal information, You will receive a detailed privacy notice outlining (amongst other things): what information Catalyst has, what that information will be used for and how long Catalyst will retain the information for.
+Before Catalyst stores your personal information, You will receive a copy of this privacy notice outlining (amongst other things): what information Catalyst has, what that information will be used for and how long Catalyst will retain the information for.

 What Personal Information Catalyst Collects

-The Personal Information that Catalyst collects may include Your name, email address, physical address, telephone number, Image, billing information, Client Information and any other information supplied by You to Catalyst in the course of Your interaction with Us.
+The Personal Information that Catalyst collects may include Your name, email address, physical address, telephone number, Image, billing information, Client Information and any other information supplied by You to Catalyst in the course of Your interaction with Us, usually through a contractual agreement between your organisation and Catalyst, or it may be provided directly to Catalyst via an email, phone or in person conversation.
+Your personal data will not be collected from any other sources.

 From Whom Catalyst Collects Personal Information